-All officers shall demonstrate firearms proficiency at least annually on a departmental approved police shooting course.
-This includes the primary duty firearm, any secondary firearm, any off duty firearm, as well as approved rifles and shotguns used on-duty.
+All officers shall demonstrate firearms proficiency at least twice annually on a departmental approved police shooting course, with one of those qualifications being in low-light conditions.
+This includes the primary duty firearm, as well as approved rifles and shotguns used on-duty.